Hasan-93/CNA340/README.md

 # Automobile service invoice

-This a lab to write a Program for Automobile service invoice.we to output a menu of automotive services and the corresponding cost of each service and service are Oil change -- $35
+In this lab we will write a Program for Automobile service invoice to output a menu of automotive services and the corresponding cost of each service and service are Oil change -- $35
 Tire rotation -- $19